ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 <div class="responsive-video">
     <iframe width="1164" height="655" src="https://www.youtube.com/embed/P0fMwA3X5KI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>
-Like the example above this is about denoising but is similar yet different.
+Like the example above this is about denoising and is similar yet different.
-This AI has been trained without ever been shown what noise is, so no before vs after comparison.
+This AI has been trained without ever having been shown what noise is, so no before vs after comparison.
 It can remove noise from images, restore images that are almost only visible noise and even remove lots of text from a given image.
 This technique will make cleaning up images much easier and allow us to preserve and restore imagery that might otherwise be lost or unusable!